Codeception/Codeception/docs/06-ReusingTestCode.md

 ?>
 ```

-If you have complex interaction scenario you may use several page objects in one test.
-If you feel like adding too much actions into your Actor class (which is AcceptanceTester in this case) consider to move some of them into separate StepObjects.
+If you have complex interaction scenario you may use several step objects in one test.
+If you feel like adding too many actions into your Actor class (which is AcceptanceTester in this case) consider to move some of them into separate StepObjects.

 ## PageObjects